 Postgraduate Public Interest Fellowships

-Many people come to law school with dreams of using their legal careers to make the world a better place.
+Many people come to law school hoping to pursue legal careers that make the world a better place.

 - Project fellowships are designed to fund the creation of new, innovative public interest law projects.
 Applicants must develop a project proposal, usually in conjunction with a host organization.
 Skadden and Equal Justice Works are the most well-known project fellowship sponsors.

-- Georgetown Partner Fellowships are opportunities designed only for recent Georgetown graduates, created in partnership with a number of non-profit or local government offices in DC and around the country.
+- Organizational Fellowships for Georgetown Law are opportunities designed only for Georgetown Law JD graduates from the current class year, created in partnership with non-profit or local government offices in DC and around the country.
 These fellowships are usually one-year opportunities at organizations that rarely hire new graduates for entry-level positions and that open doors for fellows within those organizations or similar ones in the field.
-Historically, Georgetown has supported Partner Fellowships at entities such as: DC Office of the Attorney General, ACLU of Virginia, Lawyer’s Without Borders, Catholic Charities, Legal Aid of North Carolina, Environmental Working Group, Campaign Legal Center and the DC Office of the Mayor.
+Historically, Georgetown has supported Organizational Fellowships at entities such as: DC Office of the Attorney General and the DC Office of Administrative Hearings.
+These fellowship applications typically open up in late January or early February.

 - Clinical teaching fellowships are short-term positions with law school clinical programs.
 Most combine public interest practice with academic study or teaching, and some offer a degree at the end of the fellowship.
 These positions are rare for new graduates and typically require 3-5 years of practice experience.